-It has been indicated and declared that an ontologicalanthropological grounding actually means that grounds for the pedagogic must be sought in an anthropology that is aimed at the real essentiality of human being-in-the-world, and that anthropological-pedagogic means that educating is an exclusively human matter.
+It is indicated and declared that an ontological-anthropological grounding actually means that grounds for the pedagogical must be sought in an anthropology which is aimed at the real essentiality of human being-in-the-world, and that anthropological-pedagogical means that educating is an exclusively human matter.

-- 3) The concepts "categories" and "criteria", especially since 1968, have been prominent in the literature but they lacked clear formulation and elucidation.
-Purposeful study has led to these two concepts effectively functioning in pedagogic thought.
-The fact is that thinking is not only of something but also in terms of something.
+- 3) The concepts "categories" and "criteria", especially since 1968, have been prominent in the literature, but they lacked clear formulation and elucidation.
+Purposeful study has led to these two concepts effectively functioning in pedagogical thought.
+The fact is that thinking is not only of something, but also in terms of something.
 In other words, the thinker uses categories.
-The elucidation that categories are illuminative thinking aids and that if they are converted into questions they can be used as criteria is at present generally accepted by phenomenologists. - 4) A meaningful development regarding phenomenology has taken place.
-Progress has been made from a mere phenomenological approach to a phenomenological method that has clear functional steps that are particularly meaningful for designing research programs, and that is satisfactorily placed within a philosophy of life framework.
+The elucidation that categories are illuminative thinking aids and that, if they are converted into questions, they can be used as criteria, is at present generally accepted by phenomenologists. - 4) A meaningful development regarding phenomenology has taken place.
+Progress has been made from a mere phenomenological approach to a phenomenological method, which has clear functional steps which are particularly meaningful for designing research programs, and which is satisfactorily placed within a philosophy of life framework.

-Functional phenomenological reductions with the steps necessary to execute them have been described and elucidated.
-The outcome is an operationalized phenomenology that makes it possible to design a research program that is grounded in the consciousness of the researching scientist.
+Functional phenomenological reductions, with the steps necessary to execute them, are described and elucidated.
+The outcome is an operationalized phenomenology, which makes it possible to design a research program that is grounded in the consciousness of the researching scientist.